tinyclub/linux-lab/README.md

 Verified boards with Linux v5.1:

     aarch64/virt: virtio-9p-device + virtio-9p-pci
-    arm/vexpress-a9: should boot without uboot (U=0), only work with virtio-9p-device x86_64/pc, only work with virtio-9p-pci
+    arm/vexpress-a9: only work with virtio-9p-device and without uboot booting arm/versatilepb: only work with virtio-9p-pci
+    x86_64/pc, only work with virtio-9p-pci

 ## Plugins